softwareQinc/nvim-sq/README.md

 From Neovim, run `:checkhealth` in case you are getting warnings/errors and/or there are missing packages required for this configuration.

+### curl

+If `curl` is not available on your system (it is installed by default on macOS), install it, as it is required by some plugins internally.
+On Ubuntu/Debian Linux, you can install it with

+`sudo apt install curl`

 ### GNU sed

 When starting Neovim on macOS, you may get a message about